Most dogs are good with cats if they have lived with them from an early age, but some dog breeds tend to be particularly cat-friendly.

 Pit Bulls that are well-socialized and cared for tend to be trustworthy and good-natured.
-And although Pit Bulls that have been poorly socialized, abused, or neglected may be particularly dangerous, the same could be said of many other breeds of dog.
+And although Pit Bulls that have been poorly socialized, abused, or neglected may be particularly dangerous, the same could be said of many other large dog breeds.

 Parson Russell Terriers (Previously known as Jack Russell Terriers) and Cats

 The Irreverent Vet notes that a number of cats have been killed or injured by Parson Russell Terriers, and Terriers in general are over-represented among Animal Planet’s lowest-ranked dogs for cat-friendliness.
-Terriers were originally bred to hunt, which makes many of them prone to chasing cats, but some Terriers can learn to control themselves, particularly with positive early socialization.
+Terriers were originally bred to hunt, so many of them chase cats, but some Terriers can learn to control themselves, particularly with positive early socialization.

 Full List of Dog Breeds That May Not Get Along with Cats

 The following dog breeds received Animal Planet ratings of just 1 or 2 out of 5 for cat-friendliness:

 - Australian Cattledog

 - Border Collie